MekaGem/diligent-engine-tutorial/README.md

-# Diligent Engine Vulkan tutorial
+# Diligent Engine Vulkan Tutorial
 This repo contains a very short but complete example about how you can use the [Diligent Engine](https://github.com/DiligentGraphics/DiligentEngine) library to blur an image using a headless `Vulkan` renderer.
 The project uses [Conan](https://conan.io/) package manager and `CMake` and should be highly